PartnerView David's profile

 There are other types of share schemes available which fall into two main categories, HMRC approved schemes and unapproved schemes

 Approved share option schemes have tax advantages attached but use of these is subject to stringent requirements.
 Unapproved share option schemes offer a much broader participation and greater flexibility; but tax advantages are minimal, however there can be crucial commercial advantages gained through their operation.

 The trade off is always between cash outlay for remuneration, or other traditional staff costs and dilution of equity ownership for the existing shareholders.
-The varying types of option schemes available allow that trade off to be managed and controlled.
+The varying types of option schemes available that allow that trade off to be managed and controlled include: